cdev-framework/cdev-website/content/docs/tutorials/fullstack.md

 **Coming Soon (August 2022)**

-Create a site to help schedule tennis matches to learn how Cdev can be used to create and manage full stack web applications.
+Create a site to create and keep diary entries to learn how Cdev can be used to create and manage full stack web applications.

 In this tutorial, we will be going through the entire process of creating a full stack application with Cdev.
 We will be focusing on demonstrating how Cdev can integrate with standard python tools and other development workflows to create a great developer experience.
 We will explain all the components and steps of this tutorial in depth, but it does help to have some familiarity with some of the technologies and concepts around full stack development.

 - How the web works
 - Basics of Frontend Development (HTML, CSS, and JS)
+- Basics of React
 - Basics of Backend Development (requests, etc)
-- User Authentication
 - Relational DB technologies (Sql)
 - Monitoring Applications